WEB AND DATABASE SYSTEMS - 2023/4

 Students will need to have a clear understanding of key web and database concepts and the relationships among them as well as appreciate the importance of both theory and practical problem-solving skills.
 Students will need the ability to think logically (for data modelling and database design) and to programme reasonably (for coding part).

-- An individual coursework (100%).
+- An individual coursework (70%).
 This coursework will test your independent capability to model data, design and implement a relational database, and create a dynamic website to interact with the database.
-The coursework will consist of five separate tasks as well as a written report.
+The coursework will include a written report.

 Formative assessment and feedback: